-Obituary: Seattle civil-rights leader Rev. McKinney, 91, worked for equality nationwide
+Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

 In the mid-1980s Dr. McKinney was arrested while protesting apartheid outside the South African consul’s house in Seattle.

-Those actions and more spread his influence far beyond the walls of Mount Zion, one of the area’s oldest and largest African American churches.
+Those actions and more spread his influence far beyond the walls of Mount Zion, one of the area’s oldest and largest African-American churches.
 Civic officials and activists of different races and religious denominations viewed him as a sounding board and important ally.

+“He was a pastor, someone people wanted to hold and christen their babies and bury their loved ones,” said Dr. McKinney’s daughter, Lora-Ellen McKinney, who saw her father the day he died.
+“He valued the continuity of stories.”

-Sen. Patty Murray, at the time of Dr. McKinney’s retirement in 1998, hailed him “a visionary and much respected leader … a tireless advocate for social justice, supporter of youth and proponent of economic development.”
+Sen. Patty Murray, at the time of Dr. McKinney’s retirement in 1998, hailed him as “a visionary and much respected leader … a tireless advocate for social justice, supporter of youth and proponent of economic development.”

-In 2014, the unanimous Seattle City Council and Mayor Ed Murray honorarily renamed several blocks of 19th Avenue near Mt.
-Zion “Rev. Dr. S. McKinney Ave.”
+In 2014, the unanimous Seattle City Council and Mayor Ed Murray honorarily renamed several blocks of 19th Avenue near Mount Zion “Rev. Dr. S. McKinney Ave.”

 “The push for equal employment, housing and educational opportunities from Dr. McKinney’s bullhorn are issues we still work to solve today,” said City Councilmember Bruce Harrell, who helped lead the effort to rename the street.